torsteins/inf102f18-mandatory1/README.md

 We have provided a (silly) class [UnorderedIndexMaxPQ](src/main/java/no/uib/ii/inf102/f18/mandatory1/UnorderedIndexMaxPQ.java) which implements the interface.
-This is only for your reference; you do not need to touch it unless your really want to.
+This is only for your reference; you do not need to touch it unless you really want to.

 (Hint: Use the partial solution from page 333/334 in the book as a starting point.
 You might need to rename some funcitons to fit the interface.)